SimonDanisch/julialang.github.com/blog/_posts/2015-10-22-glvisualize.md

 These kind of gizmos are easy to implement in GLVisualize, since it's build for GUI's and interactivity from the beginning.
 Better camera control is a big usability win and I will put more time into improving these even further.

-To give you an even better understanding of what is possible with GLVisualize, I recorded one last demo:
+To give you an even better understanding of what is possible with **GLVisualize**, I recorded one last demo:

 ![interactivity](https://github.com/SimonDanisch/Blog/blob/master/10-22-15-jsoc/interactivity.gif?raw=true)

-It shows different kind of animations, 3D text editing and pop ups, which are all relatively easy to implement with GLVisualize editing primitives.
+It shows different kind of animations, 3D text editing and pop ups, which are all relatively easy to include in any visualization created with **GLVisualize**.

 This might look very promising, but there is still a lot of work needed!
 First of all, there is still no tagged version of GLVisualize that will just install.